 But Hipsters do dominate with their self-assured coolness.

-That’s when subcultures become cool, when its main propents are perceived as having reached some sort of happy medium where they are happy where they are at with their lives.
-That, or people buy into the apparent smugness.
+That’s when subcultures become cool when their main propents are perceived as having reached some sort of happy medium where they are happy where they are at with their lives.
+That or people buy into the apparent smugness.
 I don’t really know.

 Fixies actually take less effort to get moving than almost any other bike going.
 Fixed gears allow for straightforward power from pedal to wheel, and therefore use much less energy.